 Several Precinct 2 ponds required corrective actions in 2016, in response to high pH and low tannin staining water quality results.
-Results from the pH testing of these ponds show pH levels are continuing to improve and becoming increasingly compliant with KPIs.
+Subsequent monitoring results of these ponds shows pH levels are continuing to decrease based on. increased organic matter through decay and accumulation of organics.